core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## Message Transmission

+Once a connection is established, both the client and the server MUST send a Capabilities and Settings message (CSM see {{csm}}) as its first message on the connection.
+This message establishes the initial settings and capabilities for the endpoint such as maximum message size or support for block-wise transfers.
+The absence of options in the CSM indicates that base values are assumed.

+To avoid unnecessary latency, a client MAY send additional messages without waiting to receive the server CSM; however, it is important to note that the server CSM might advertise capabilities that impact how a client is expected to communicate with the server.
+For example, the server CSM could advertise a Max-Message-Size option (see {{max-message-size}}) that is smaller than the base value (1152).

+Clients and servers MUST treat a missing or invalid CSM as a connection error and abort the connection (see {{sec-abort}}).

 CoAP requests and responses are exchanged asynchronously over the TCP/TLS connection.
 A CoAP client can send multiple requests without waiting for a response and the CoAP server can return